HealthCoreBench/HealthCoreBench/README.md

 ## 👍 Acknowledgement

-We thank the contributors of [MedEvalKit](https://github.com/alibaba-damo-academy/MedEvalKit) and [Medmarks](https://github.com/MedARC-AI/Medmarks) for their valuable contributions to medical AI evaluation.
-Their open-source efforts in organizing and standardizing medical benchmarks have greatly facilitated reproducible research and inspired the development of HealthCoreBench.
+We thank the contributors of [MedEvalKit](https://github.com/alibaba-damo-academy/MedEvalKit), [Medmarks](https://github.com/MedARC-AI/Medmarks), [Awesome-AI4Med](https://github.com/FreedomIntelligence/Awesome-AI4Med), and [Awesome-Medical-Agents](https://github.com/zhcz328/Awesome-Medical-Agents) for their valuable contributions to the medical AI community.
+These open-source projects provide important foundations for medical benchmark evaluation, resource organization, and the development of medical AI systems.
+Their efforts have greatly facilitated reproducible research and inspired the construction of HealthCoreBench.

 ## 🤝 Contributors